Bob Mann (American football): 1949 season

 In the preseason before the 1949 season, the Lions played an exhibition game against the Philadelphia Eagles in New Orleans.
 Coach McMillin met with the Lions' African American players, including Mann, and explained that due to racial issues, they would not be able to play in the game.

 On December 11, 1949, Mann was credited with eight catches for 182 yards and two touchdowns (including a 64-yard touchdown pass from Frank Tripucka in the first quarter and a 41-yard touchdown pass in the fourth quarter) against the Green Bay Packers.
-After the game, Mann's wife, described as "an ardent football fan," told statistician Nick Kerbawy that her tally sheet showed that her husband caught nine passes.
+After the game, Mann's wife, described as "an ardent football fan", told statistician Nick Kerbawy that her tally sheet showed that her husband caught nine passes.
 Kerbawy reexamined the play-by-play account and discovered she was right.
 The new total of nine receptions set a new Lions' record for a single game.

-During the 1949 season, Mann led the NFL with 1,014 receiving yards and 15.4 yards per catch.
+During the 1949 season, Mann led the NFL with 1,014 receiving yards.
 He also finished second in receptions with 66 (Tom Fears set an NFL record in 1949 with 77 receptions).
 At the time, Mann's season totals in receiving yards and receptions both ranked in the top five all-time.
 He also became the first Lions' player to eclipse 1,000 receiving yards in a season.
 Despite leading the NFL in receiving yards, Mann was not selected by the United Press (UP) for either its first- or second-team All-NFL team.
 Instead, he was named in its "Honorable Mention" team.

 During the off-season in 1950, the Lions asked Mann to take a $1,500 pay cut from $7,500 to $6,000.
 According to the Lions, the pay cut request was based on the larger pool of available players and the merger of the AAFC and NFL before the start of the season.
 Mann objected and refused to sign a 1950 contract.
 Further complicating the negotiations, the African American community in Detroit had called for a boycott of Goebel beer, after a bid by an African American group for a distributorship in Detroit's black community had been rejected.
 Mann recalled that Goebels/Lions president Anderson was under the mistaken impression that Mann had met with representatives of the boycott.